PagerDuty/gocdkit/README.md

 ## Supported Ruby Versions

-This library aims to support and is tested against the following Ruby
+This library was tested against the following Ruby
 implementations:

 * Ruby 2.1.4